NelsonGan/dentistathome-android/README.md

 ## Description
-DentistAtHome is a comprehensive dental solution mobile app developed with Android Kotlin.
-It is designed for patients and dentists, in which it enables patients to easily submit digital dental inspection requests while providing dentists with a platform to review the requests and offer relevant consultations.
+DentistAtHome is a comprehensive dental solution mobile app developed to facilitate communications between patients and dentists.
+It enables patients to submit digital dental inspection requests while providing dentists with a platform to review the requests and offer relevant consultations.
 The app also features a review system that allows users to share their experiences with other users via ratings and comments.

 ## Tech Stack
-The mobile application was built with Android Kotlin, while the DBMS used is Firebase.
+The mobile application is built with Android Kotlin and the DBMS used is Firebase.

 ## Screenshots
 <img width="205" alt="image" src="https://user-images.githubusercontent.com/65579637/222880337-e17f6386-472b-49aa-a13f-914cb0421f95.png">